auburn-comp-math/math-5630-6630/_sources/root_finding.md

 Therefore, the order of convergence is $\sqrt[3]{3}$.
 ```

-Let us finish this section with a brief discussion about the Pegasus method, which is a variant of the Illinois method.
+By taking the decay factor as a constant, the order of convergence is at most $\sqrt[3]{3}$.
+However, if the decay factor can be chosen as a variable one, the order of convergence can be improved.
+Next, we apply the same technique to analyze the Pegasus method, which is a variant of the Illinois method.
 It is interesting that the Pegasus method was initially discovered in a subroutine for the **Ferranti Pegasus** computer, but no author information is included.
-The convergence analysis was given after {cite}`dowell1972pegasus`.
+The convergence analysis was given by {cite}`dowell1972pegasus` after its discovery.

 ```{prf:theorem} Pegasus Method
 :label: thm-pegasus-convergence